edwinperezm/obelizco.com/README.md

 # Obelizco Website

-A modern website built with Vite, React, TypeScript, and Netlify Functions.
+A modern e-commerce website built with Vite, React, TypeScript, and Netlify Functions.
+This project features a seamless payment integration with Stripe and follows best practices for serverless architecture.

 ## 🚀 Getting Started